casa0019-group5/casa0019-group5.github.io/README.md

         {
             Floor15BAC2.text=mqttObject.msg;
 ```
-Therefore, I changed this inefficient approach and used a dictionary to subscribe to a topic and to match them to their corresponding TextMeshPro, making it quicker to find and update information from the MQTT on arrival.
-In addition, adding a new floor was quicker as I just had to update the dictionary.
-Overall, this removed the multiple condition checks from before and streamlined my code making it more efficient.
+Therefore, this inefficient approach was changed and I rewrote the whole code to use a dictionary.
+Using this approach I was able to subscribe to a topic and match them to their corresponding TextMeshPro, making it quicker to find and update information from the MQTT on arrival.
+In addition, adding a new floor was quicker as only the dictionary had to be updated.
+Overall, this removed the inefficient condition checks of each topic and streamlined the code.
 ```
     public List<TextMeshProUGUI> textsDash;
 int counter=0;